Bira/octopus-carnival/_drafts/demons/wir-mm-4e-babau.md

 The general thrust of demons in 4e is that they're not fond of complex schemes, which are more of a devil thing.
 Babaus are one of the exceptions to that rule.
-You see, there's this demon lord called Graz'zt who didn't use to be a primordial like the other demon lords.
+You see, there's this demon lord called Graz'zt who is not a former primordial like the other demon lords.
 Instead, he was an archdevil who got it into his mind to invade the Abyss.
 Why did he do that?
 I don't know.
 The lore in the MM3 mentions the Blood War, but I didn't think that was still a thing in